 With the State Scenic River designation came the need to address how the River, its uses, and resources can be managed.
-In the late 1980's the Maryland Department of Natural Resources (DNR) initiated the preparation; a management plan with assistance from Frederick and Carroll Counties' staff and a Monocacy Scenic River Local Advisory Board.
-The Monocacy Scenic River Study and Management Plan was subsequently approved by both counties in May 1990.
+In the late 1980's the Maryland Department of Natural Resources (DNR) initiated the preparation of a management plan with assistance of staff from Frederick County and Carroll County and the Monocacy Scenic River Citizens’ Advisory Board.
+The Monocacy Scenic River Study and Management Plan was published in May 1990.

 In April 2019, the Frederick County Council approved an update to the original 1990 Monocacy Scenic River Study and Management Plan, prepared by the Monocacy Scenic River Citizens’ Advisory Board which, at the time, was a bi-County board comprised of residents from Frederick County and Carroll County.

 After the 2019 adoption of the Monocacy River Management Plan, both Frederick County and Carroll County determined that a new approach for a citizen-based volunteer group was warranted to address each county’s unique needs and challenges relating to the Monocacy River.
 On January 23, 2020, Frederick County formally established the Sustainable Monocacy Commission through Bill No. 19-17.